zhengkangjie/ESM-AA/README.md

 # ESM-AA Model Official Repository

-Welcome to the official repository for the ESM-AA (ESM-All Atom) model.
+Welcome to the official repository for the ESM-AA (ESM-All Atom) model ([paper link](https://arxiv.org/abs/2403.12995v3)).
 This repository contains the source code and usage instructions for the ESM-AA model, developed based on the official ESM codes by FAIR.
 You can find the original ESM repository [here](https://github.com/facebookresearch/esm).

 ## Environment Setup